 \brem The one-dimensional argument that task (2) is trivial for knots inside $S^3$ can also be generalized to a knot $K$ in any instanton L-space $Y$.
 If $H_1(Y\backslash N(K);\mathbb{Z})$ is torsion-free, then we may use the grading from the Seifert surface to decompose our integral surgery formula, so that the one-dimensional argument can be applied to each summand.
-If $H_1(Y\backslash N(K);\mathbb{Z})$ is not torsion-free, we could utilize the work in \cite{LY2021enhanced} to obtain a decomposition, but that needs a further study between the interaction of the decomposition and the construction of the integral surgery formula (\textit{c.f.} Remark \ref{rem: remove condition}). \erem
+If $H_1(Y\backslash N(K);\mathbb{Z})$ is not torsion-free, we could utilize the work in \cite{LY2021enhanced} to obtain a decomposition, but that needs further study concerning the interaction of the decomposition and the construction of the integral surgery formula (\textit{cf.} Remark \ref{rem: remove condition}). \erem

 \quad

 {\bf Section} \ref{sec: twisted Whitehead doubles}.
 We also use the techniques involving oriented skein relation to study twisted Whitehead doubles.